 What is the Price of a Garment?

 Pricing is the process whereby a business sets the price at which it will sell its products.
-In setting prices, the business will take into account the price at which it could acquire the goods, the manufacturing cost, the marketplace, competition, market condition, brand, and quality of product.
+In setting prices, the business will take into account the price at which it could acquire the goods, the manufacturing cost, the marketplace, competition, market condition, brand, and quality of a product.
 Price and cost are different things.
 Price is what the buyer pays for the product or service.
 Cost is the seller's investment in the product subsequently sold.

 How does the seller set the price?
 The price-setting methods come down to three general approaches: